nabeelvalley/docs/src/content/blog/2023/26-06/type-guards-and-unions-typescript.md

 The type assertions around user types are leading to lots of bugs, the team has a discussion about how this problem can be solved and someone suggests using a **Type Guard**.
 Type Guards are functions that can be used to check if a given variable meets a specific criterion under which it can be considered a narrower type that the input type.
 The difference between a Type Guard in this context and a regular function is that a Type Guard returns type information that can be used to inform the Typescript compiler about the state of a variable

-The proposed example is to convert the `isModerator` function into a `Type Guard` by converting the return type from `boolean` to `user is ModeratorUser` - this statement tells the compiler that within the scope that the check is `true`, the value is of the stated type and not the original type
+The proposed example is to convert the `isModerator` function into an **Assertion Function** by converting the return type from `boolean` to `user is ModeratorUser` - this assertion tells the compiler that within the scope that the check is `true`, the value is of the stated type and not the original type

 For example, `isModerator` can be updated as such: